SWIFTSIM/SWIFT/README-Scotch.md

 | 8               | 64                  | tleaf 3 8 1000 2 10 4 5 |

 The user needs to define this tleaf structure and save it as `target.tgt` in the directory they will run SWIFT from.
 Ongoing work focuses on automatically generating this target architecture upon run time.

+With OpenMPI the `mpirun` option `--map-by numa` has been found to be optimal.
+This is in contrast to previously suggested `--bind-to none` on the cosma8 [site](https://www.dur.ac.uk/icc/cosma/support/cosma8/).